EndeavourOS-Community-Editions/Community-Edition-installer-files/README.md

     install -Dm644 "xed.dconf" "${pkgdir}${PREFIX}/xed.dconf"
 }
 ```
-And create a pull request to add it to the EndeavourOS Calamares repository. this package must be added to your packages list too.
+And create a pull request to add it to the EndeavourOS Calamares repository.
+**This package must be added to your packages list too.**

 https://github.com/endeavouros-team/PKGBUILDS